Casual vacancies for elected board members

 - a board has altered its constitution to increase the number of parent representative positions (section 121 of the Act)

 How does the board fill a casual vacancy?

 - a board must decide how to fill the casual vacancy within eight weeks

 - casual vacancies for staff and student representatives must be filled with a by-election:

-- the process will be the same as for an election
+- the process will now be 31 days.

 - the term of office for the person elected will be for the remainder of the vacating board member's term of office